SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Acknowledgment

 \section{Acknowledgment}

-Z.L. and H.Z. contribute equally to this work.
 We acknowledge helpful discussions with Gregory S. Bentsen, Bill Fefferman, Christopher Kang, Laimei Nie, Brian Swingle, Shengqi Sang, Sergii Strelchuk, Pei Zeng, among others.
 L.J. acknowledges support from the ARO(W911NF-23-1-0077), ARO MURI (W911NF-21-1-0325), AFOSR MURI (FA9550-19-1-0399, FA9550-21-1-0209), NSF (OMA-1936118, ERC-1941583, OMA-2137642), NTT Research, Packard Foundation (2020-71479), and the Marshall and Arlene Bennett Family Research Program.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
-J.L. is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
+J.L. is supported in part by the University of Pittsburgh, School of Computing and Information, Department of Computer Science, Pitt Cyber, and the PQI Community Collaboration Awards, and by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).